Yellow Sea Cup: Season 2008

-In 2008, another tremendously important event took place.
-The league found a sponsor.
-The China Pub Company generously agreed to sponsor the tournament for a minimum of 5 years.
+In 2008, the league found a sponsor.
+The China Pub Company agreed to sponsor the tournament for a minimum of 5 years.
 Every year, each team is allocated a set amount by the China Pub Company.
-As new teams join the league the China Pub Company have committed to support each team for the same amount for as many as 10 teams.
-The money given to each team makes a big contribution to allow each team to more heavily subsidise players to go on tour.
-This in turns ensures that the traveling team is more able to field its strongest team ensuring that the competition is more closely fought.
-The tournament so far has been tremendously successful.
+As new teams join the league, the China Pub Company have committed to support each team for the same amount for as many as 10 teams.
+The money given to each team allows them to more heavily subsidise players to go on tour.
+This ensures that the traveling team is more able to field its strongest team ensuring that the competition is more closely fought.
 The cup games have become the biggest games that the teams play each year.
-The teams know that to win the cup they have to train hard and travel hard.
-Every game has proven to be important and most of the games have gone down to the wire.
 Another essential part of the tournament has been the after games social activities.
 All hosting teams have ensured that the beer and food has flowed freely and liberally.
 The drinking games have been as competitive as the on field games, lasting friendships have been forged across the three (now five) clubs.

 Season 2009

-In 2009, another team entered the fray, Macau.
+In 2009, another team entered the fray: Macau.
 The opening game for the tournament saw Shanghai travel to Hong Kong and play out an impressive win in what seemed like a swimming pool for most of the game at King's Park.
 A surprising result was played out in Guangzhou where the Beijing Devils lost out to the Rams in a hard-fought game.
 Next saw a strong and agile team come down to Shanghai which looked like being the decider for the tournament.
-In a close and often tense game the ex Taipei Baboons player Adrian scored underneath the posts to take the Crabs into half time up 10-8.
-The final kick of the game was retaken after one of the crabs players charged the penalty down but the kick was missed again and the Crabs won the game.
-The Rams were then meant to have travelled to Shanghai but could not make it and the Devils travelled to Seoul and held out for 60 minutes but the Survivors were too strong for them and came out victors.
+In a close and often tense game the ex Taipei Baboons player Adrian scored underneath the posts to take the Crabs into half-time up 10-8.
+The final kick of the game was retaken after one of the crabs players charged the penalty down, but the kick was missed again, and the Crabs won the game.
+The Rams were then meant to have travelled to Shanghai but could not make it and the Devils travelled to Seoul and held out for 60 minutes, but the Survivors were too strong for them and came out victors.
 Next came the final round where Shanghai had to overcome their voodoo in Beijing by beating them to retain the cup.
 Having gone 9-3 down it was looking tough, but the Crabs class and power overcame a tiring Devils pack to push to victory and complete an historic double, and underline their often quoted title as 'Best Team in China'.